 Dogs get tested more regularly than humans for Lyme disease.
 Some researchers argue that the prevalence of Lyme disease can be more accurately inferred from the distribution of canine cases rather than from the human case maps compiled by the CDC.
 Here is an interactive map for Ehrlichia, Lyme disease, Heartworm, & Anaplasma cases reported to IDEXX Testing Labs from veterinary offices who test for these diseases across the United States.
 This map shows that Lyme disease is indeed in every part of the United States.
 Scroll down to the bottom of the map to change the disease results.

-Your pets can bring dangerous ticks into your home, & they also can suffer from tick-borne diseases.
+Pets can bring dangerous ticks into your home, & they also can suffer from tick-borne diseases.

 PROTECTING YOUR PROPERTY